Blue Tent, California: The community

 Blue Tent lies on a gold-bearing channel of an ancient river bed.
 The channel runs from the San Juan Ridge through Scotts Flat, California, Hunt's Hill, California, and You Bet, California to Dutch Flat, California and Placer County.

 Blue Tent was established in 1850 and named after its first dwelling, a tent made of blue denim.
 The community thrived, becoming a center for hydraulic mining.
 Before long, it had its own store, dance hall, blacksmith shop, boarding house and other buildings.
 A non-denominational Union Church was erected in 1861.

 Blue Tent also served as a supply base for the more remote mines in that part of Nevada County.
 The firm of Lindsay & Dick distributed supplies from Blue Tent by pack train.
 In 1853, a stagecoach line was started that connected Blue Tent with Nevada City and Downieville, California.

 No accurate population figures are readily available.
 However, in the 1860 United States presidential election, 60 votes were cast in Blue Tent for candidates Abraham Lincoln, 15 for Stephen A. Douglas and 33 for John C. Breckinridge.
 This suggests a total population at that time in the range of 3-500.

 A school was established in 1868.
 In 1879, the Blue Tent school district had 37 students, of whom 20 were boys, and one female teacher.
 The schoolhouse was originally close to the N. Bloomfield Road.
 In 1892, it was moved to its present location on what is now Blue Tent School Road.
 The school continued to serve the community until 1961, though there were times when the school was closed due to lack of a teacher.

-Blue Tent had its own "Chinatown", located near the lime kiln about two miles south of the Yuba River.
-Over 500 Chinese workers, most of them miner, inhabited the community.
+Blue Tent had its own Chinatown, located near the lime kiln about two miles south of the Yuba River.
+Over 500 Chinese workers, most of them miners, inhabited the community.
 However, these workers were eventually fired, due to pressure from white miners and the local community.

 In 1878, Blue Tent was connected to the world's first long distance telephone line, established in 1878 to link the mining communities around the San Juan Ridge.
 A US Post Office branch was established in 1878.
 David Hughes, Superintendent of the Blue Tent Mining Company, was the first postmaster.
 The post office closed in 1889.

 For recreation, residents of Blue Tent participated in ice skating when the reservoir above the town froze, horse racing, and balls at the St. Louis House.
 They could also take Hydrotherapy from Mrs. Stone, described as "a lady of rare capability… thoroughly versed" in the art of hydropathy.
 At the same time, Blue Tent had its share of robberies, and arson.